Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Content changes

-It is prudent to ensure traffic providing content on your current site is given the same of improved exposure on your new site.
-Similarly, is it possible your existing site suffers from cannibalisation or doorway pages?
+Now, making content changes isn’t always doom and gloom, and in some cases removing pages can actually benefit your new website.
+Review your existing site to see if it suffers from cannibalisation or doorway pages.
 Can you make similar pages more succinct by combining them into a single asset?
 Are there opportunities for improvement?

 URL restructuring (same domain)